withastro/astro/.changeset/popular-rules-divide.md

 '@astrojs/rss': minor
 ---

-Added `trailingSlash` option, to control whether the emitted URLs should have the trailing slash.
+Added `trailingSlash` option to control whether or not the emitted URLs should have trailing slashes.

 ```js
 import rss from '@astrojs/rss';